 If the ContentTypeService or manually creating a context and passing it into a helper, doesn't fix your issue, then my main bit of advice would be to look at your architecture and see if you can do your work differently.
 In the extreme case, you could consider manually creating the UmbracoContext yourself, but I don't recommend this.

 The code above works for Umbraco 7.3 onwards and will manually ensure the context is created.
 This approach is popular because there is no access to UmbracoContext in the event handlers.
-However, as shown below, you can pass in the UmbracoHelper when hooking up to GatheringNodeData.
+You can pass in the UmbracoHelper when hooking up to GatheringNodeData.
 This makes calls to the Umbraco XML cache instead, cutting indexing time to just a few seconds.
 Umbraco Helper Vs The ContentTypeService